Visiting Armenia, Azerbaijan, Georgia

 The great Arsacid King Tiridates III (or Trdat III) united Armenia and, perhaps in an effort to distance the nation from both Persian Zoroastrianism and Roman polytheism, declared Christianity as the state religion in 301 AD, making Armenia the first Christian state in the world.
 Georgia followed years later, while Azerbaijan (then known as Caucasian Albania) remained largely Zoroastrian until later conquests.

 During the 10th century, one group of Turkish nomadic tribes led by a chief named Seljuq settled in Central Asia and later converted to the Sunni form of Islam.
 (The Seljuq and their influence are mentioned briefly in this article on Persian carpets.)
-The Seljuq Empire dominated the Caucasus region in the next two centuries, but were driven out of Georgia by King Davit Aghmashenebeli (David the Builder, 1089−1125) which marked the dawn of Georgia’s golden age.
+The Seljuq Empire dominated the Caucasus region for the next two centuries, but were driven out of Georgia by King Davit Aghmashenebeli (David the Builder, 1089−1125) which marked the dawn of Georgia’s golden age.

 For the next two centuries, the Georgian kingdom became a strong regional power, developing its own art and literature and extending its cultural influence across the Caucasus.
 When David’s great-granddaughter Queen Tamar (1184−1213) ascended the throne as Georgia’s first female ruler, her kingdom controlled a vast territory that stretched from western Azerbaijan to eastern Turkey.

 Georgia’s Golden Era ended with Tamar’s death as the invasions continued.
-Next to invade the region were the Mongols, who ruled the South Caucasus from the 12th century to the late 1330s, and the Asian conqueror Timur, which led several invasions into the Caucasus until 1403.
+Next to invade the region were the Mongols, who ruled the South Caucasus from the 12th century to the late 1330s, and the Turco-Mongol conqueror Timur, who led several invasions into the Caucasus until 1403.

-Throughout the years marked by foreign incursions, Shirvan in modern Azerbaijan was ruled by the Shirvanshahs (an ancient Persian title for Shirvan rulers) from a single family, the Yazidid dynasty, who broke free from the Persian Abbasid caliphate.
+Throughout the years marked by these foreign incursions, Shirvan in modern Azerbaijan was ruled by the Shirvanshahs (an ancient Persian title for Shirvan rulers) from a single family, the Yazidid dynasty, who broke free from the Persian Abbasid caliphate.
 They ruled Shirvan as vassals to Timur, but became autonomous from the 8th to the 14th centuries.
 The state Baku (which today is Azerbaijan’s capital and largest city) grew to become a prosperous trade centre in the 15th century.